 Why do people get bunions in the first place?
 Bunions tend to run in families, but they may develop sooner or at a faster rate as a result of improper footwear or physical abnormalities.
 They’re painful, they’re unsightly and the only way to really get rid of them is with surgery.
 I know, I just finished saying you wouldn't need surgery.
 So what gives?
 Once your foot has developed a bump, you can only get rid of that bump with foot surgery.

 But just because you can’t cure bunions without an operation doesn’t mean you can’t manage the symptoms to the point where they barely bother you, if at all.
-Here are 6 non-invasive ways to deal with bunions:
+You can also stop the progression of your bunion so that it doesn't grow to a size where it impedes your ability to fit into shoes, or walk without pain.
+Sound good?
+Check out these six non-invasive ways to deal with bunions.

 1. Swap your sneaks